Why you need a maritime ship licence

 To ensure privacy, you can install voice privacy devices.
 You may only use these devices if they don't affect the performance of the equipment.

 You cannot use a privacy device when transmitting:

 - messages to identify your station

-We issue most maritime ship licences for 1 year.
+We issue most maritime ship licences for one year.

 When your licence is due for renewal, we will send you a notice.
 You will need to act because renewal is not automatic.

-We may issue some licences for less or longer than 1 year.
+We may issue some licences for less or longer than one year.
 This depends on: